brycycle99/nba_dashboard/README.md

-# 🏀 NBA Shot Chart Visualizer
+# 🏀 Interactive NBA Shot Chart Visualizer

 This Streamlit web application allows you to explore NBA shot chart data for different seasons.
 You can visualize shot attempt densities across the court for: